Top universities in Ireland 2021 | Top Universities

 Trinity College Dublin (TCD)

-Founded in 1592, the university is steeped in history with a reputation for excellence in education, research and innovation.
-It is the only Irish member of the prestigious League of 22 European Research Universities (LERU).
-TCD’s impressive alumni include writers Oscar Wilde and Samuel Beckett; scientists William Rowan Hamilton and Earnest Walton, and the political thinker Edmund Burke.
+Founded in 1592, the university is steeped in history with a reputation for excellence in education, research, and innovation.
+It is the only Irish member of the prestigious League of European Research Universities and boasts an impressive list of alumni including writers Oscar Wilde and Samuel Beckett, scientists William Rowan Hamilton and Earnest Walton and political thinker Edmund Burke.

 Want more content like this Register for free site membership to get regular updates and your own personal content feed.